 Losing a tooth is a rite of passage that all children must go through sooner or later.
 Most people choose to celebrate the loss of a baby tooth and the arrival of permanent teeth as their children grow.
 Unfortunately, sometimes permanent teeth become delayed and parents begin to worry.
 Why aren’t my child’s permanent teeth coming in?
 This is a valid question, and there are multiple explanations for why this might happen.
-Here, we will explain some of the most common reasons why permanent teeth are delayed as well as answering the following questions for future reference:
+Here, we will explain some of the most common reasons why permanent teeth are delayed as well as answering questions.

 - How does it take for permanent teeth to come in?